RedHenDev/hex/README.md

 to do

+-d thrust not toggle in VR for movement.

 -d in settings, allow mobile users to choose
     between toggle and single pulse for thrust button; default is just a single pulse